 TIME: Open from 8.30am to 6pm daily

-WHAT: From having breakfast with the orang utans and taking pictures with animals, to catching a heart-stopping show featuring birds of prey, the Singapore Zoo and Bird Park will give your kewpie the chance to get up close with wildlife.
+WHAT: From feeding giraffes and giant tortoises, to catching a heart-stopping show featuring birds of prey, the Singapore Zoo and Bird Park will give your kids the chance to get up close with wildlife.
 The two animal attractions, which feature more than 7,800 animals and 700 different species in all, are designed to duplicate the creatures’ natural habitats.
 (Photos: Zoo and Bird Park)

 Neighbourhood park and playgrounds

 WHAT: Besides getting in some exercise for the day at these spots, bubba will be able to take in some fresh air while appreciating the nature’s sights and sounds.
 Some public parks have baby-friendly playground features such as toddler swing seats that will bring out giggles aplenty from your little one.
 If you’re game to make the trip, Admiralty Park offers 26 different slides and an inclusive playground for children with special needs.
 Just pop your mini-me onto your lap and keep your hands across their chest before zipping down these slides.
 (Photo: NParks)